What to Wear for a Professional Headshot: 10 Best Practices [2026]

 2. Stick to Neutral, Solid Colors

-Neutral, solid colors tend to suit best for headshots, helping to highlight your face rather than your outfit.
+Neutral, solid colors tend to suit best for headshots, helping to highlight you rather than your outfit.
 Bright or overly dark colors can be overpowering, while subtle tones like blues, greys, and earthy shades flatter most skin tones and create a professional vibe.

 For a quick color check, stand in front of a mirror in natural light with your outfit options.
-You'll quickly see which colors bring out your best features and which ones might dull your appearance.
-To learn more about color, Mercy Paris shared a practical color guide for professional wear.
+You'll quickly see which colors bring out your best qualities and which ones might dull your appearance.

 3. The Power of Layers: Blazers, Cardigans, and More

 Adding layers, like a blazer or cardigan, can add structure to your outfit and give your photo a polished look.
-A blazer is always a safe choice, helping to frame your face and keep the viewer’s attention on you.
+A blazer is always a safe choice, helping to frame the shot and keep the viewer's attention on you.

 For a more relaxed setting, a cardigan or fitted sweater can still create a professional look without feeling too formal.
 Just avoid overly heavy or bulky layers, which can make you look less defined in the shot.